Mozi: Philosophy

 Overlooked by those critics, however, was a passage in the chapter on "Self-Cultivation" which stated, "When people near-by are not befriended, there is no use endeavoring to attract those at a distance."
 This point was also precisely articulated by a Mohist in a debate with Mencius (in the Mengzi), where the Mohist argued, in relation to carrying out universal love, that "we begin with what is near."
 Also, in the first chapter in the Mozi on the topic of universal love, Mozi argued that the best way of being filial to one's parents is to be filial to the parents of others.
 The foundational principle was therefore that benevolence, as well as malevolence, is requited, and that one would be treated by others as one treats others.
 Mozi quoted a popular passage from the Book of Odes to bring home this point: "When one throws to me a peach, I return to him a plum."
 One's parents will be treated by others as one treats the parents of others.
 Mozi also differentiated between "intention" and "actuality", thereby placing a central importance on the will to love, even though in practice it might very well be impossible to bring benefit to everyone.

 In addition, Mozi argued that benevolence comes to human beings "as naturally as fire turns upward or water turns downward", provided that persons in positions of authority illustrate benevolence in their own lives.
 In differentiating between the ideas of "universal" (jian) and "differential" (bie), Mozi said that "universal" originated from righteousness while "differential" entailed human effort.

-Mozi also held a belief in the power of ghosts and spirits, although he is often thought to have only worshipped them pragmatically.
+Mozi also held a belief in the power of ghosts and spirits, although he is often thought to have only worshipped them pragmatically, or in an Intercessory manner.
 In fact, in his discussion on ghosts and spirits, he remarked that, even if they did not exist, communal gatherings for the sake of making sacrificial offering would play a role in strengthening social bonds.
 Furthermore, for Mozi the will of Heaven (天, tiān) was that people should love one another, and that mutual love by all would bring benefit to all.
 Therefore, it was in everyone's interest that they would love others "as they love themselves".
 According to Mozi, Heaven should be respected because failing to do so would subject one to punishment.
 For Mozi, Heaven was not the "amoral", mystical nature of the Daoists; rather, it was a benevolent, moral force that rewarded good and punished evil.
 Similar in some ways to the beliefs systems found in the Abrahamic religions, Mozi believed that all living things lived in a realm ruled by Heaven, and Heaven possessed a will which was independent from, and higher than, the will of people.
 Thus Mozi wrote that "Universal love is the Way of Heaven", since "Heaven nourishes and sustains all life without regard to status."
 Mozi's ideal of government, which advocated a meritocracy based on talent rather than background, also followed his idea of Heaven.